beleniak/flutter_dial/README.md

 widgets.
 When other focusable widgets (including Dials) are selected, the previous Dial will deselect to avoid input errors.

-A Dial can be can have infinite range on [0.0, 360] degrees, or it can be programmed to have a fixed number of evenly placed radial stops.
+A Dial can have infinite range on [0.0, 360] degrees, or it can be programmed to have a fixed number of evenly placed radial stops.

 A callback closure function ```onDialed()``` exposes the current rotational value